 The Minimum Property Standards By-law is a by-law that sets standards for maintenance and occupancy of residential buildings in Saint John.
 These standards help to ensure the safety, health and well-being of those who live in and use the properties; that is, everyone who lives in the City.
-The by-law applies to all residential properties in the City, but is usually only enforced on properties or units that are rented.
-In general, tenants do not have control over the condition, upkeep and standards of maintenance of units they rent.
+The by-law applies to all residential properties in the City.
 This by-law provides the minimum standards expected for all housing in the City.

 Why is it important?

-Everyone deserves to live in housing that meets at least minimum standards.
-It is important to set these standards so that all citizens of Saint John live in housing that protects their personal safety, health and well-being.
+Everyone deserves to live in housing that is safe, healthy and promotes well being.
+It is important to set minimum standards so that all citizens of Saint John live in housing that protects their personal safety, health and well-being.

 What are the most common problems you see?